mbland/go-script-bash/README.md

 where `<target-dir>` is any point inside your project directory structure that you prefer.

-Then create a bash script in the root directory of your project to act as the main `./go` script.
-This script need not be named `go`, but it must contain the following as the first and last executable lines, respectively:
+If you're not using `go-template`, create a bash script in the root directory of your project to act as the main `./go` script.
+This script need not be named `go`, but it must contain the following lines, with `@go "$@"` as the last line of the script:

 ```bash
 . "${0%/*}/go-core.bash" "scripts"